MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Drive-Map.md

 *Delete Mapped Drive*

-A <letter> value that currently exists for the user and is remotely connected to a network share causes the extension to use the Windows API WNetCancelConnection2 to remove the connection and its persistent state from the user’s session.
+A <letter> value that currently exists for the user and is remotely connected to a network share causes the extension to use the Windows API WNetCancelConnection2 to remove the connection and its persistent state from the userâ€™s session.
 A <letter> value that currently exists for the user and is associated with a physical device cause the extension to abort its processing and return an already assigned error.

 *Create Mapped Network Drive*

-The extension determines if the current user’s token is not a restricted token and the <persistent> attribute value equals false (zero [0]).
+The extension determines if the current userâ€™s token is not a restricted token and the <persistent> attribute value equals false (zero [0]).
 Upon validating these factors, the extension uses the WNetUseConnection API to create a newly mapped drive using the value of the <letter> attribute as the drive letter.
 The shared folder used for the mapped drive is the value of the <path> attribute.
 If the <username> and <cPassword> attributes contains values, then their respective values are the credentials used to authenticate and authorize the connection to the shared folder.
 Additionally, the <persistent> attribute value is passed to the Windows API to indicate if the newly created mapped drive should persist between logons and reboots.

 An unsuccessful response from the Windows API instructs the extension to abort its processing and to return the underlying error code it received from the Windows API.
-A successful response from Windows API instructs the extension to write “Connected with access name…” to the trace log.
+A successful response from Windows API instructs the extension to write â€œConnected with access nameâ€¦â€? to the trace log.

-If the extension determines the current user’s token is a restricted token (User Account Control is enabled) then the extension must create the mapped drive under the restricted token rather than the full token.
+If the extension determines the current userâ€™s token is a restricted token (User Account Control is enabled) then the extension must create the mapped drive under the restricted token rather than the full token.
 This explains why mapped drives for administrators and some users are not always visible in Windows Explorer.

-The extension stops impersonating the current user with the user’s full token and requests Windows to provide a restricted token for the user.
-Any failure in the cessation of impersonation instructs the extension to abort its processing, write “Failed to revert from the user’s full token” to the trace log and to return the underlying error code that is the result of failure to cease impersonation.
-Any failure in requesting a restricted token for the current user instructs the extension to abort its processing, write “Failed to impersonate with user’s restricted token”, and to return the underlying error code that is the result of the failure to impersonate using the restricted token.
+The extension stops impersonating the current user with the userâ€™s full token and requests Windows to provide a restricted token for the user.
+Any failure in the cessation of impersonation instructs the extension to abort its processing, write â€œFailed to revert from the userâ€™s full tokenâ€? to the trace log and to return the underlying error code that is the result of failure to cease impersonation.
+Any failure in requesting a restricted token for the current user instructs the extension to abort its processing, write â€œFailed to impersonate with userâ€™s restricted tokenâ€?, and to return the underlying error code that is the result of the failure to impersonate using the restricted token.

 While impersonating the user using the restricted token, the extension use the WNetUseConnnection API to create a new mapped drive where the drive letter used is the value of the <letter> attribute.
 The shared folder used for the mapped drive is the value of the <path> attribute.
 If the <username> and <cPassword> attributes contains values, then their respective values are the credentials used to authenticate and authorize the connection to the shared folder.
 Additionally, the <persistent> attribute value is passed to the Windows API to indicate if the newly created mapped drive should persist between logons and reboots.

-An unsuccessful response instructs the extension to abort its processing, write “Failed to connect drive with restricted token” along with the underlying error code it received from the Windows API.
-A successful response from Windows API instructs the extension to write “Connected with access name…” to the trace log.
+An unsuccessful response instructs the extension to abort its processing, write â€œFailed to connect drive with restricted tokenâ€? along with the underlying error code it received from the Windows API.
+A successful response from Windows API instructs the extension to write â€œConnected with access nameâ€¦â€? to the trace log.
 Then, the extension discontinues impersonating the current user under the restricted token and returns impersonating the user using the full token.

-A failure reverting from impersonating the user with a restricted token causes the extension to write “Failed to revert user from restricted context” to the trace log.
-A failure impersonating the user with their full token causes the extension to write “Failed to impersonate with user’s full token” to the trace log.
+A failure reverting from impersonating the user with a restricted token causes the extension to write â€œFailed to revert user from restricted contextâ€? to the trace log.
+A failure impersonating the user with their full token causes the extension to write â€œFailed to impersonate with userâ€™s full tokenâ€? to the trace log.
 The extension continues processing by apply the configured label to the newly created mapped drive.

 *First Available Drive Letter, Starting at*